 Thematically, our research will concentrate on three areas: democratic, economic and open constitutionalism.
 These three areas will be connected in a cross-cutting thematic study on the role of the corporation in the varieties of constitutionalism.
 This study will assess whether the corporation plays a paradigmatic role in economic, democratic and/or open constitutionalism in Brazil and Germany, situate the corporation in the typology of the varieties of constitutionalism, and evaluate the role it plays in contemporary contestations of liberal constitutionalism.

-Lecture „Canonizing the Corporation“ Prof. Michael am Max Planck Institut für Rechtsgeschichte und Rechtstheorie Frankfurt, 28.2.2022
+Lecture „Canonizing the Corporation“ Prof. Michael Riegner at Max Planck Institut für Rechtsgeschichte und Rechtstheorie Frankfurt, 28.2.2022

 First plenary workshop “Varieties of constitutionalism and constitutional democracy in Brazil and Germany”, 7.-8.3.2022, hybrid event Berlin/São Paulo The first workshop addresses basic concepts underlying our joint project: Firstly, what do we mean by “varieties” of constitutionalism, and how can constitutional typologies help us understand and compare the Brazilian and German constitutional orders?
 Secondly, how is constitutional democracy conceptualized and institutionalized in Germany and Brazil?
 In discussing these questions, our aim is to begin to develop a shared vocabulary and understanding of our respective constitutional traditions.
 On this basis, we will then analyze contestations of liberal democracy, economic liberalism, and liberal internationalism in subsequent workshops.

 Symposium “Bolsonarism at the Ballot Box” on Verfassungsblog in September 2022: Members of the VACON project team discuss the upcoming Brazilian elections from the perspective of comparative constitutional law.
 The posts can be accessed here.